 Local Laws and Customs

 The majority of the population is Muslim although there is also a sizable Christian community.
 There is little religious extremism in Sierra Leone and tension between religions is extremely low.
-Travellers should be respectful of local traditions and should be particular mindful of this during the holy month of Ramadan.
+Travellers should be respectful of local traditions and should be particularly mindful of this during the holy month of Ramadan.

 Sierra Leone’s customs authorities enforce strict regulations regarding the export of precious minerals and gems such as diamonds and gold.
 All such exports should be conducted in compliance with Sierra Leonean law.